-Pierson Florida is in Volusia County.
+Pierson, Florida, is in Volusia County.
 The County of Volusia is located between the St. Johns River and the Atlantic Ocean in east-central Florida.
 Pierson is quite a small town but offers so many natural beauties to travelers.
-It is a good place to stay and visit the parks, lakes, and forests around the town.
+It is an excellent place to stay and visit the town’s parks, lakes, and forests.

 What is the fern capital of the world?

 Pierson is known as the fern capital of the world.
 This tiny town in Volusia county is packed with fern farms hence the title.
-Ferns play a major role in the town’s economy.
-Their ferns are exported worldwide for use in floral arrangements and other decorative items.
+Ferns play a significant role in the town’s economy.
+Their ferns are exported worldwide for floral arrangements and other decorative items.
 This is why it is called the fern capital of the world.